cmclaughlin24/hermes/README.md

 2. RabbitMQ, a reliable and feature-rich message and streaming broker, was selected for this project due to it's powerful routing capabilities.
 As an added bonus, it is easy to set-up and deploy on cloud environments or run locally.
 Upon receiving the messsage from the client microservice, RabbitMQ routes it to the appropriate queue for the distribution service.

 3. The _distribution service_ acts as a rules engine that identifies if there are any registered listeners interested in the message.
 Once the message enters the service, it first undergoes rehydrate and validation.
 If the message passes validation, processing continues; otherwise it will be marked as corrupted.
-Corrupted messages are logged to the _DistributionLog_ table of the database, and the message will **not** be retried.
+Corrupted messages are logged to the `DistributionLog` table of the database, and the message will **not** be retried. (all processed messages are stored entered into the database!)

 4. After validating the message, the distribution proceeds to identify and retreive the relevant distribution event.
 A _distribution event_ is predefined trigger with a set of _distribution rules_ that dictate how and when notifications should be sent to recipients.
 It is responsible for ensuring the right information is delivered to the correct recipients in the appropriate manner.